 If you are seeing the error on your own site then follow the below guidelines:

-- Clear cache on your server and CDN.
+- Purge cache from your caching plugin, server side and CDN.

-In most cases the err_cache_miss happens when Chrome does not able to find the cached content.
-As explained, this could happen due to form resubmission or when accessing the cached pages.
-Try other mentioned solutions if the error happens when accessing normal webpages.
+In most cases the err_cache_miss happens when Chrome could not find the cached content.
+As explained, this could happen due to resubmitting the form content or when accessing the cached pages which are not available.
+You can try other mentioned solutions if the error happens when accessing normal webpages.